okhlybov/iop/README.md

 pipe.process!
 ```

-Here the GZip compression is made optional and is thrown in depending on external condition.
+Here the Gzip compression is made optional and is thrown in depending on external condition.

 ## Features